CPColin/ceylon-spring-experiments/README.md

    - By annotating `demo.services.impl::CrudServiceImpl.repository` with `formal`, we enforce the contract that each class in `demo.services.impl` must specify which repository interface it's going to use while also being able to provide default implementations of some common tasks.
+   - The compiler's "EE Mode" lets us jump through fewer hoops: we don't have to annotate all our fields with `default`, we can use Ceylon `List`s, `Map`s, and `Set`s, in many-to-many fields, etc.

 ## Less fun stuff